AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/email-deliverability-power-pack-how-to-import-a-seed-list.md

 ---
 unique-page-id: 10099077
-description: Email Deliverability Power Pack -How to Import a Seed List - Marketo Docs - Product Documentation
+description: Learn how to import a seed list into your Marketo Engage instance.
-title: Email Deliverability Power Pack -How to Import a Seed List
+title: Email Deliverability Power Pack - How to Import a Seed List
 exl-id: a4782611-2556-43bf-802b-afeb332eafcd
 feature: Deliverability
 ---
 # Email Deliverability Power Pack: How to Import a Seed List {#email-deliverability-power-pack-how-to-import-a-seed-list}

 A Seed List is a list of email accounts at multiple mailbox providers, including Google Apps, Hotmail, Yahoo!, etc., that are used to approximate the rate of inbox versus spam folder deliverability.
-Here's how to get that list into your Marketo instance.
+Below are the steps to get that list into your Marketo Engage instance.

 >[!IMPORTANT]
 >